austinbillings/supergulp/README.md

   }
 ```

-Now we can run "gulp build-app" and our app files will get concatenated and put in `/dist` as expected. et's hook this task into our "default" task set as well, including a source file watcher that will recompile on save.
+Now we can run "gulp build-app" and our app files will get concatenated and put in `/dist` as expected.
+Let's hook this task into our "default" task set as well, including a source file watcher that will recompile on save.
 The second argument specifies the watcher glob.

 ```js
   hook('build-app', config.sources.app);